-However you set it up, the goal is to provide value to your employees for choosing healthy activities.
+However you set it up, the goal is to add value to healthy choices and incentivize your employees to choose healthy activities.
 Even encouraging everyone to take a 15-minute walk during their lunch break and providing a reward for those who follow through can help improve the health of your staff.
 This is particularly true if you operate a business where most of your employees spend their day at a desk.
-Stretching their legs and getting outside can help to shake the low-energy lulls associated with long amounts of sitting.
+Stretching their legs and getting outside can help to shake the low-energy lull associated with long periods of sitting.

 #2: Offer Discounted Rates

-Another way to help promote health in your workplace is to offer discounted rates to local gyms.
+Another way to help promote healthy choices in your workplace is to offer discounted rates at local gyms.
 Talk to companies around town and look for a place that will provide you with a good deal.
 Even something as small as a credit towards a gym membership can help push people toward healthy living.

 You can also look for other healthy activities that you can provide a small discount towards.
-Perhaps you provide a stipend that can be used for anything fitness related from a purchase of a treadmill for the home to a bike tune-up.
+Perhaps your company can provide a stipend that can be used for anything fitness-related, whether it’s the purchase of a home treadmill or a bike tune-up.
 Some companies even provide their employees with a discount on fitness trackers and tie this into their earned incentives.

 #3: Stock Your Kitchen With Healthy Foods